SolidMechanicsPDEComponent

 Details

-- SolidMechanicsPDEComponent returns a differential operator for solid mechanics analysis.
+- SolidMechanicsPDEComponent returns partial differential equations for solid mechanics analysis.

 - SolidMechanicsPDEComponent returns a sum of differential operators to be used as a part of partial differential equations: